Constellation Theatre Company: Grants

-In September 2013, the American Theatre Wing, (the Founder of the Tony Awards) awarded a National Theatre Company Grant to Constellation Theatre.
+In September 2013, the American Theatre Wing (the founder of the Tony Awards) awarded a National Theatre Company Grant to Constellation Theatre.
 The grant is for general operating support to companies that "have articulated a distinctive mission, cultivated an audience, and nurtured a community of artists in ways that strengthen and demonstrate the quality, diversity, and dynamism of American theatre".

 Awards

 In 2009, Constellation received the John Aniello Award for Outstanding Emerging Theatre Company.

-Constellation has received 81 Helen Hayes Nominations and has won 17.
-All six of Constellation’s eligible productions from the past two years have been nominated.